koentsje/quarkus-trials/my-quarkus-maven-plugin/README.md

 # Generate Panache Entities Maven Plugin

-This [Maven](http://maven.apache.org/) plugin allows you to generate Panache entities from an existing databaase.
+This [Maven](http://maven.apache.org/) plugin allows you to generate Panache entities from an existing database.

 ## Usage